wpj/julienne/core/julienne/README.md

 Type: `string`

 The path/URL to copy the file to.
-This path should start with a forward slash.
+This path must start with a forward slash.

 #### from